raspy135/Qun-mk2/README.md

 ### IMPORT

 Import is the folder to import loops to session.
 Format has to be mono, 48kHz, 16 bit.
-See "Session" section for detail.
+See the [Session](#session) section for detail.

 ## Supported MIDI Control numbers